 The full length pvc has a male and female end and initially I stuck two of them together to make one arch, but it wasn’t sturdy enough going across and the arches were bending to the sides.

 I used the tee fitting to help support the tops of the arch.
-The tee fitting was placed onto the male ends and the cut pvc was used as the support beam to attach the two arches.
+The tee fitting was placed onto the male ends and the cut pvc was used as the support beam to attach the two arches of the easy diy canopy.

 After we perfected the sturdiness of the arch, we used curtains as the shade.
 At first, I used outdoor fabric, but it was way too heavy.
 It was my husband’s idea to use the curtains.